Mark Melford: Later career

 In the late nineteenth century the three-act extreme farce was falling out of favour, and music hall variety shows became more popular.
-From the mid-1890s Mark Melford wrote and performed many short farcical sketches in this genre, and for the next 15 years he and his company appeared frequently at the London Pavilion Music Hall.
+From the mid-1890s Melford wrote and performed many short farcical sketches in this genre, and for the next 15 years he and his company appeared frequently at the London Pavilion Music Hall.
 Coincidentally Desperation was one of the first of his one-act farcical sketches to be played at the London Pavilion, in 1896, and was also one of the last, in 1908.

 Non-suited

 Non-suited, titled "an illegal sketch in one scene" on the playscript cover, opened in London at The Pavilion in September 1899, and was his most successful comic sketch.
-The plot involves a breach of promise suit, and Mark Melford himself usually took the title role of the barrister.
+The plot involves a breach of promise suit, and Melford himself usually took the title role of the barrister.
 Later Miss Marie Dalroyde purchased the provincial rights to the 20 minute sketch, for a then record price of £500, worth almost £45,000 British pounds today.
 His last performance in this role was at his farewell benefit concert in late 1913 at the Little Theatre in John Street, London, a few months before his death.

 Films

 In 1912 Mark became involved with the early silent film industry.
-Heron Films Ltd. was established in 1912 by Arthur Melbourne-Cooper and Andrew Heron in order to produce films with Mark Melford's theatrical company.
+Heron Films Ltd. was established in 1912 by Arthur Melbourne-Cooper and Andrew Heron in order to produce films with Melford's theatrical company.
 He wrote, directed, and played in many short films although, apart from an excerpt from The Herncrake Witch, none of his films are known to exist today.

 His play Flying from Justice was produced by Neptune Films as a silent black and white movie in 1914, directed by Percy Nash.
 Turned Up (original title Too Much Married) was adapted for the cinema and produced as Who’s Your Father in 1935, directed by and starring Lupino Lane.

 Political activism

-He was a free thinker, a humanist, an anti-vivisectionist, an animal rights activist, and a supporter of women's suffrage, as documented in Life in a Booth and Something More.
+Melford was a free thinker, humanist, anti-vivisectionist, animal welfare activist, and supporter of women's suffrage, as documented in Life in a Booth and Something More.
 He was actively opposed to cruelty towards performing animals and was instrumental in bringing at least one such case, concerning performing elephants, before the courts.